Advertiser disclosure

 “Are tuition-free medical schools good quality?”

 Typically, if something is free, we wonder about the quality of that item.
-However, that could not be farther from the truth.
+However, tuition-free medical schools are not free because they are poor quality.
 Tuition-free medical schools have a variety of reasons as to why they offer tuition coverage.

-By breaking down tuition barriers, these schools are creating the opportunity to have a more diverse healthcare field where people from all areas of life can be educated and provide care.
+Perhaps one of the biggest reasons is that some schools are aiming to break down tuition barriers.
+These schools aim to have a more diverse healthcare field where people from all areas of life can be educated and provide care.
 In this case, you should have no concerns about receiving a subpar education through a tuition-free medical school.
 In fact, most tuition-free programs have very high academic standards.

 “It’s just too good to be true.
 What’s the catch?”